annapuddles/pns/README.md

 ## `pns strict <on|off>`
 Enable or disable strict mode.
 In strict mode, if the aircraft enters a region that is not listed in the current route, it will enter autohover mode.

-## `pns warn <on|off>`
-Enable or disable the sim border proximity warning system.
-If enabled, when the aircraft gets too close to the borders of the sim parallel to the direction of travel, a warning will be emitted.

 # Route notecards

 Routes can be stored in and loaded from a notecard.
 Below is an example of a route notecard: